ToolWeb Logo

 Compression and the before-after savings stats update in real time the moment you adjust the slider or width.

-Compress unlimited images with no limits, paywalls, or hidden export fees.
+Compress unlimited images with no limits, paywalls, watermarks, or hidden export fees.

-Sensitive photos and documents are processed in memory and cleared when you close the tab.
+Sensitive photos and documents are processed in memory and cleared immediately when you close the tab.

-Shrink images directly from your phone or tablet browser with the same slider and preview controls.
+Shrink images directly from your phone, tablet, or desktop browser with responsive slider controls.

-Start compressing right away with no sign-up, email, or account needed.
+Start compressing right away with no sign-up, email, or account creation needed.

 Once the page has loaded, you can compress images without any internet connection.